 2. Tenure may be granted to a full-time, tenure-track faculty member who has a terminal degree in the assigned teaching area or area of discipline, who has a record of quality performance while at Limestone University, and who meets all other requirements.
 A professor who demonstrates quality is one who, among other positive qualities, demonstrates integrity and respect for students, colleagues, their professional discipline, and the institution.
 Faculty seeking tenure must recognize students as unique individuals with the potential for growth.

-5. Following the granting of tenure, the faculty member is expected to maintain high standards of professional conduct and to demonstrate exceptional proficiency in teaching and in the performance of other faculty responsibilities.
+5. Following the granting of tenure, the faculty member is expected to maintain high standards of professional conduct and to demonstrate exceptional proficiency in teaching and the performance of other faculty responsibilities.

 3. Guidelines for Promotion and Tenure Portfolios: The order and content of portfolios are standardized to allow complete evaluation of a faculty member’s application for tenure and/or promotion.
 The material and information needed in a portfolio are listed below.
 The faculty member applying for promotion and/or tenure is responsible for ensuring that the application and supporting materials address the below-mentioned documents.
-Faculty portfolios must be complete in order for a faculty member to be considered for promotion and/or tenure.
+Faculty portfolios must be complete for a faculty member to be considered for promotion and/or tenure.

 1. The faculty member’s portfolio must include: